 For example, one of my favorite researchers, Meredith Dank, does work on human trafficking and vulnerable populations internationally.
 She recently authored the first report on estimating the size of the underground commercial sex economy (UCSE) in American cities.
 Meredith did an exhaustive estimation through hundreds of interviews across the country with convicted pimps, traffickers, sex workers, child pornographers, and law enforcement.
 Stakeholders and offenders were interviewed about the structure of the UCSE, the profits generated through the UCSE, networking within the UCSE, and changes in the UCSE over time.
 Her work represents some of the multi-method approaches (in both quantitative and qualitative ways) that the Urban Institutes collects and tackles data.

-Meredith’s work also lent itself to some digital storytelling, which you can check out here.
+Meredith’s work also lent itself to some digital storytelling.

 As a graphic designer, why are you so interested in visualizing social work?